Gissio/radpro/docs/manual.md

 * **ASCII**, **alphanumeric**, **hexadecimal**, **decimal** and **binary**: up to 16 outcomes per run.
 * **Die rolls**, **coin flips**: one outcome per run.

+To restart the generator, refer to the device's installation instructions.

 **Generation process:**

-1. Measures time intervals between pulses, inverting every second bit to eliminate bias.
+1. Measures time of pulses with microsecond precision.
+2. Extracts randomness from the two least significant bits of each timing measurement.
-2. Stores bits in a 128-bit buffer.
+3. Stores bits in a 128-bit buffer.
-3. Processes bits using the Fast Dice Roller algorithm.
+4. Processes bits using the Fast Dice Roller algorithm.
-4. Bit usage varies: ~7 bits (ASCII, 100-sided die), ~6 bits (alphanumeric), ~4 bits (hexadecimal, decimal, 10/12-sided die), ~3 bits (6/8-sided die), ~2 bits (4-sided die), or 1 bit (binary, coin flip).
+5. Bit consumption depends on output format:
+    * ~7 bits: ASCII, 100-sided die
+    * ~6 bits: alphanumeric
+    * ~4 bits: hexadecimal, decimal, 10/12-sided die
+    * ~3 bits: 6/8-sided die
+    * ~2 bits: 4-sided die
+    * 1 bit: binary, coin flip

+**Tips:**

-**Tip:** Use a radioactive source for faster bit generation.
+* Use a radioactive source for faster bit generation.
+* Disable sound/vibration notifications in **Settings > Alerts** if you want silent operation when the generator runs to completion.

 ## radpro-tool